Doctor Manhattan: Events of Doomsday Clock

-During the events of Doomsday Clock, seven years after the events set in the Watchmen universe, Ozymandias (Adrian Veidt) is determined to find Doctor Manhattan to restore the world from the chaos after his previous plan for world peace was exposed by Rorschach's journal.
-Veidt narrates that he can track Doctor Manhattan because Doctor Manhattan leaks electrons as his intrinsic field were stripped during his initial accident and an event caused by Veidt.
-Using the Owlship to the quantum tunnel, accompanied by Rorschach II, Marionette, and Mime, Veidt follows the electron trail left by Doctor Manhattan to the DC Universe where they land in Gotham City.
-Later, it is revealed that Doctor Manhattan is responsible for preventing the Comedian's death by teleporting him to the DC Universe.
+During the events of Doomsday Clock, seven years after the events set in the Watchmen universe, Ozymandias (Adrian Veidt) is determined to find Manhattan to restore the world from the chaos after his previous plan for world peace was exposed by Rorschach's journal.
+Veidt narrates that he can track Manhattan because he leaks electrons, as his intrinsic field were stripped during his initial accident and an event caused by Veidt.
+Using the Owlship to the quantum tunnel, accompanied by Rorschach II, Marionette, and Mime, Veidt follows the electron trail left by Manhattan to the DC Universe where they land in Gotham City.
+Later, it is revealed that Manhattan is responsible for preventing the Comedian's death by teleporting him to the DC Universe.

-Doctor Manhattan recalls various events in which he indirectly killed Alan Scott and thus brought about changes in the timeline.
+Manhattan recalls various events in which he indirectly killed Alan Scott and thus brought about changes in the timeline.
 On July 16, 1940, Alan Scott was riding on a train over a collapsing bridge, but he survived by grabbing onto a green lantern.
 He continues his life, eventually "sitting at a round table wearing a mask" and later testifying before the House Un-American Activities Committee but refusing to implicate anyone in his employ.
-On July 16, 1940, again, Doctor Manhattan moves the green lantern six inches out of his reach so that Alan Scott dies in the train accident and leaves no family behind, as the green lantern is passed through different locations.
-At a fun house in the present time, Bubastis II begins glowing, so Ozymandias moves him closer to the lantern to let him feed on Doctor Manhattan's temporal energies left on the lantern and thereby force Doctor Manhattan to their current location.
-Doctor Manhattan immediately proceeds to transport himself and the Watchmen group away, separating them from Batman and Joker.
+On July 16, 1940, Manhattan moves the green lantern six inches out of his reach so that Alan Scott dies in the train accident and leaves no family behind, as the green lantern is passed through different locations.
+At a fun house in the present time, Bubastis II begins glowing, so Ozymandias moves him closer to the lantern to let him feed on Manhattan's temporal energies left on the lantern and thereby force Manhattan to their current location.
+Manhattan immediately proceeds to transport himself and the Watchmen group away, separating them from Batman and Joker.
 He tells Ozymandias that he isn't returning to their world as he's in the middle of something.
 He reveals that he didn't kill Marionette in the robbery years back, because he saw what her child would do and that she is pregnant again.
 He also reveals that Ozymandias lied to Rorschach about having cancer, so Ozymandias admits to Rorschach that he deceived him and used him for his help.
-Doctor Manhattan then tells everyone that he came to the DC Universe looking for a place among them, but that he saw a vision of "the most hopeful among them.
+Manhattan then tells everyone that he came to the DC Universe looking for a place among them, but that he saw a vision of "the most hopeful among them.
 Heading toward [him].
 Now hopeless," and then nothing in the future thereafter.
-Doctor Manhattan returns the team to the funhouse.
-He returns to Mars, reflecting on a vision set one month in his future: a confrontation with Superman that may result in Superman destroying Doctor Manhattan or Doctor Manhattan destroying everything.
+Manhattan returns the team to the funhouse.
+He returns to Mars, reflecting on a vision set one month in his future: a confrontation with Superman that may result in Superman destroying Manhattan or Manhattan destroying everything.